damianhakert/damianhakert.github.io/source/_posts/2015-09-02-a-grant-to-help-us-integrate-gitlab-with-open-source-osf.md

 image_title: '/images/unsplash/osf-integration.jpeg'
 ---

-As GitLab community keeps growing, we believe it's vital to integrate with other services and support the open source movement.
-We would like to facilitate researchers' efforts by integrating GitLab with [Open Science Framework (OSF)](https://osf.io/).
-We will jointly sponsor a USD 8,000 - 10,000 grant through the [Center for Open Science (COS)](http://centerforopenscience.org/) for the developer who helps us integrate with OSF.
+As the GitLab community keeps growing, we believe it's vital to integrate with other services and support the open source movement.
+We would like to facilitate researchers' efforts by integrating GitLab with the [Open Science Framework (OSF)](https://osf.io/).
+We will jointly sponsor a USD 8,000 - 10,000 grant through the [Center for Open Science (COS)](http://centerforopenscience.org/) for the developer (or team of developers) who helps us integrate GitLab with OSF.

 <!-- more -->

 ## What is OSF?

-Open Science Framework (OSF) is a free open source cloud based platform which connects services across the entire research lifecycle to promote research efficiency and reproducibility.
+The Open Science Framework (OSF) is a free open source cloud based platform which connects services across the entire research lifecycle to promote research efficiency and reproducibility.
 OSF facilitates open collaboration in science research.
 Today, they are integrated with storage providers Box.com, Dropbox, Amazon S3, figshare, GitHub, Google Drive, and Dataverse, and citation management tools Zotero and Mendeley.
 We believe that GitLab is a useful storage